How Brazil Got Its Colors

 AI-generated image of a hand sketching the new iconic colors of the Brazilian national football kit.

-AI-generated depiction of a hand sketching the new iconic colors of the Brazilian national football kit, symbolizing a fresh start.
+Illustration of a hand sketching the new iconic colors of the Brazilian national football kit, symbolizing a fresh start. (ai generated)

-The winning design was created by 18-year-old illustrator Aldyr Garcia Schlee.
-His concept featured a vibrant yellow jersey with green trim, blue shorts, and white socks.
-This new look was intended to reflect Brazil’s vibrant culture and national pride.
+Enter Aldyr Garcia Schlee, an 18-year-old illustrator with a vision.
+His design featured a striking yellow jersey with green trim, blue shorts, and white socks—an instantly recognizable look that spoke to Brazil’s vibrant culture and deep national pride.

 Why the Change Matters